numinit/nixpkcs/README.md

 ## Changelog

+- 1.1.5
+    - Add `nixpkcs.environment.enable` to populate system environment variables with those necessary to use keypairs.
+The default is true.
+    - Add `nixpkcs.uri.enable` to add a `nixpkcs-uri` tool to `environment.systemPackages` to convert a keypair name into a URI.
+The default is true.
+    - Strip out newlines in PIN files when the store is initialized, and make sure they're root:root/0600 by default.
+    - Correct permissions on PKCS#11 TPM store directory and PIN files during store initialization to allow RW access from root:tss.
+    - Fix issues with PCSC polkit rule that would accidentally block unintended actions unrelated to pcsc-lite. (#2)
 - 1.1.4
     - Omit the label from the PKCS#11 URI if the module doesn't support them.
 This fixes consuming the URI from applications like OpenSSL (not just OpenSC) when using the `yubico-piv-tool` module.